Locations:

 What does nuchal translucency test for?

-A nuchal translucency scan looks at the space at the back of your baby’s neck called the nuchal fold.
-All babies have fluid behind their necks.
-Healthcare providers have found that more fluid tends to build up at the base of a baby’s neck when they have chromosomal or genetic conditions.
-More fluid in this area could indicate your baby has a condition like Down syndrome (trisomy 21), Patau syndrome (trisomy 13) or Edwards syndrome (trisomy 18).
+A nuchal translucency scan looks at the space at the back of the fetus's neck called the nuchal fold.
+All fetuses have fluid behind their necks.
+Healthcare providers have found that more fluid tends to build up at the base of a fetus's neck when it has chromosomal or genetic conditions.
+More fluid in this area could indicate the fetus has a condition like Down syndrome (trisomy 21), Patau syndrome (trisomy 13) or Edwards syndrome (trisomy 18).
 A higher NT measurement may also indicate an increased risk for congenital heart conditions.
-The results of the NT scan can determine if your baby is likely or unlikely to have these conditions.
-At the time of nuchal translucency, the ultrasound also screens for some basic anatomical structures of your unborn baby (fetus).
+The results of the NT scan can determine if the fetus is likely or unlikely to have these conditions.
+At the time of nuchal translucency, the ultrasound also screens for some basic anatomical structures in the developing fetus.
 Other anomalies identified at the time of NT may increase the risk for genetic or structural conditions.

 When is a nuchal translucency scan done?

-Your healthcare provider performs an NT scan when your baby is between 11 and 13 weeks of gestation or when your baby is between 45 millimeters and 84 millimeters from their crown (top of their head) to rump (bottom of their torso).
-This is because the fluid behind your baby’s neck tends to get reabsorbed by the body after 14 weeks of gestation.
+Your healthcare provider performs an NT scan when between 11 and 13 weeks of gestation or when the fetus is between 45 millimeters and 84 millimeters from crown (top of their head) to rump (bottom of their torso).
+This is because the fluid behind its neck tends to get reabsorbed by its body after 14 weeks of gestation.
 This makes it harder to measure later in pregnancy.
 NT tests are often done as part of a first-trimester screening test.

 What is a first-trimester screening test?

-A first-trimester screening (or combined sequential screening) determines the chances of your baby having congenital conditions such as Down syndrome.
-In addition to the NT scan, a first-trimester screening uses blood tests to help determine if your baby is at risk for congenital conditions.
+A first-trimester screening (or combined sequential screening) determines the risk of congenital conditions.
+In addition to the NT scan, a first-trimester screening uses blood tests to help determine if the fetus is at risk for congenital conditions.
 Combining a blood test and the NT scan is more accurate than the NT scan alone.

 Advertisement